powerdicodes/UK-Metropolitan-Police-Crime-Rate-Data_EDA/README.md

 4. Q2 Outcomes Dataset: UK_Outcomes_Q2_2025 (April to June 2025)

 This approach allows for:
-a.
-Easier file management and quicker downloads
+1. Easier file management and quicker downloads
-b.
-Compatibility with GitHub hosting constraints
+2. Compatibility with GitHub hosting constraints
-c. flexible analysis for quarterly trends
+3. flexible analysis for quarterly trends
 > Both files are stored in the /data directory and maintain a consistent schema

 For eploratory data analysis (EDA) it is recommended to combine both quarterly datasets into a single table before analysis.
 This ensures:
-a.
-Complete time-series continuity from January to June 2025
+1. Complete time-series continuity from January to June 2025
-b.
-Accurate aggregations and filtering across the full date range
+2. Accurate aggregations and filtering across the full date range
-c.
-Simplified query logic for dashboards and reporting
+3. Simplified query logic for dashboards and reporting

 You can combine the files:
-a.
-By merging them in a spreadsheet before importing
+1. By merging them in a spreadsheet before importing
-b.
-Or by importing both into a staging table and using a UNION ALL query to consolidate the data
+2. Or by importing both into a staging table and using a UNION ALL query to consolidate the data
 > Ensure the column order and data types match exactly when combining

 Data Cleaning:
 Prior to being uploaded and analyzed, the original dataset was cleaned and processed in Microsoft Excel, including:
-a.
-Assesment of any empty or invalid rows and its possible impact to the quality of the data
+1. Assesment of any empty or invalid rows and its possible impact to the quality of the data
-b.
-Standardizing column names
+2. Standardizing column names
-c.
-Imputating or correcting missing values where appropriate
+3. Imputating or correcting missing values where appropriate
-c.
-Ensuring consistend formatting for dates and categories
+4. Ensuring consistent formatting for dates and categories
 > This pre-cleaned structure ensures readines for loading into Power BI, SQL databases, or any analysis tools.